 The area is dominated by very steep slopes, and the scenery along the route is impressive, from the Capuliyoc sector, passing through the dry forest, the Apurimac River canyon, and the hamlet of Marampata until reaching the monumental zone.
 Along this route, there is an enormous variety of flora.

-Among the most outstanding for its unique beauty are 196 species of orchids such as Bletia catenulata, the Zaza-Zaza (Cyrtochilum aureum), and the famous waqanki (Masdevallia veitchiana), 482 species of trees such as the Kiswar (Buddleja coriacea), queñoa (Polylepis tomentella), achupalla (Puya herrerae), sankayo or warako (Echinopsis maximiliana), among others.
+Among the most outstanding for their unique beauty are 196 species of orchids such as Bletia catenulata, the Zaza-Zaza (Cyrtochilum aureum), and the famous waqanki (Masdevallia veitchiana), 482 species of trees such as the Kiswar (Buddleja coriacea), queñoa (Polylepis tomentella), achupalla (Puya herrerae), sankayo or warako (Echinopsis maximiliana), among others.

 Fauna